appressoas/appressoedu/git/README.md

 takes you to your home directory.)
 Then run ``cd .ssh``.
 If you now get something like this you do not have a ssh key:

-    ´´-bash: cd: .ssh: No such file or directory``
+    -bash: cd: .ssh: No such file or directory

 If you do not get this message, and your working directory is changed to ``.ssh`` (check with ``pwd``) then you allready have a key you can use.